Breathing for Runners

 - Counting your breaths will help you stay focused on the breathing instead of other, distracting thoughts (like your to-do list).

 - Count to 20 breaths or continue this exercise until you feel your body and mind feel calmed down.

 In order to “empty the head”, it’s beneficial to maintain slow breathing during your run.
 This means you will have to adjust your pace or running tempo accordingly.
 You may notice that if your pace is too high, or if you are getting physically tired, the heart rate will rise, and keeping the breathing slow will become more challenging.
 You should run slower if you notice that talking in full sentences isn’t doable anymore.

 Nose breathing and extended exhalation

-To maintain breathing slow and controlled during your run, try to keep your mouth closed and breathe through your nose only.
+To maintain breathing slowly and controlled during your run, try to keep your mouth closed and breathe through your nose only.
 Inhalation and exhalation.
-When you notice that you will need to switch from nose to mouth breathing, it means you’re running too fast.
+When you notice that you will need to switch from nose-to-mouth breathing, it means you’re running too fast.

 If you find 100% nose-breathing too difficult, try to just inhale through your nose, and exhale through just a small lip opening.